 Habitat: Bull Thistle prefers full sun, adapts to a variety of soils and colonizes disturbed sites.
 It grows from a tap root and does not spread much vegetatively but re-seeds by wind dispersion of the seeds.
 The flowers provide an attraction for bees and butterflies and the seeds are liked by the American Goldfinch which also uses the cobwebby hair of the flower head (sometimes called 'thistle-down') for nest building.

-Names: An older scientific name for the plant is C. lanceolatum, and prior to that Carduus vulgaris which came after Carduus lanceolatus.
-See Eloise Butler's notes below.
+Names: An older scientific name for the plant, which is no longer accepted, is Cirsium lanceolatum, and prior to that Carduus vulgaris which came after Carduus lanceolatus, defined by Linnaeus in 1753.
 The genus Cirsium is from the Greek word kirsion - for a particular thistle and has been adopted for a number of plants generally not appreciated by gardeners.
 The species vulgare is from the Latin meaning 'common'.
 The author names for the plant classification are: ‘Savi’ is for Gaetano Savi (1769-1844), Italian naturalist who published 4 important books on Italian flora including his largest - Flora Italiana in 1818.
-He was first to publish this species and his work was later updated by 'Ten.' who is Michele Tenore (1780-1861), Italian botanist who helped establish and became director of the Botanical Garden of Naples.
+He published this plant in 1798 as Carduus vulgaris, updating the work of Linnaeus.
+Savi's work was later updated in 1835 as Cirsium vulgare by 'Ten.' who is Michele Tenore (1780-1861), Italian botanist who helped establish and became director of the Botanical Garden of Naples.

 Above: The purple 5 lobed flowers have a flower head with a series of phyllaries that are green in color and have sharp tips that curl outward.
 Scattered among these phyllaries are fine hairs that look like cobwebs.
 Drawing from Flora von Deutschland.